Yorro

 The postal code of the area is 661.

 Climate/Geography

-Yorro LGA has an average temperature of 29 degrees Celsius with a total area of 1,275 square kilometers.
+Yorro LGA has an average temperature of 29 degrees Celsius or 84.2 degrees Fahrenheit with a total area of 1,275 square kilometres or 492 square miles.
 The LGA is home to several hills and elevations as well as substantial forest reserves.
 Yorro LGA experiences an average wind speed of roughly 10 km/h.